FSDPOC/FanSpeedControl/README.md

 Console printing:::

-Pull cord by passing pull value : p
+Pull cord by passing pull input : p

-Reverse by passing reverse value : r
+Reverse by passing reverse input : r

-Exit by passing exit value : exit
+Exit by passing exit input : exit

 \> pass 'p' for switch to pull or 'r' to reverse the mode